jungfrau70/m-Spark-cluster/Step3_setup_spark_cluster/8_Kafka/1_Setup Kafka-local.md

 ## Result ##
-When we send messing from multiple producers, two consumers get the messages evenly (maybe round-robin).
+When we send messing from multiple producers, two partitions get the messages evenly (maybe round-robin).
 It is because second-topic has 2 partitions.
 It show workload balancing in distrubeted environment.
 The number of partitions are critical for distributed processing, workload balancing.